nest/nestml/doc/pynestml_toolchain/extensions.rst

-Section 4: Extending PyNestML
+Section 4: Extending PyNESTML
 ------------------------------

 As typical for all types of software, requirements of the implementation often change.
-PyNestML was implemented with the aim to provide a modular and easy to extend framework which can be adjusted and reconfigured by exchanging components, e.g., context conditions and reference converters.
-In this section, we will briefly demonstrate how extensions to PyNestML can be implemented.
+PyNESTML was implemented with the aim to provide a modular and easy to extend framework which can be adjusted and reconfigured by exchanging components, e.g., context conditions and reference converters.
+In this section, we will briefly demonstrate how extensions to PyNESTML can be implemented.
 Representing components which are often adapted, the following use cases are introduced:

 -  Grammar: How can the grammar artifacts be extended and in consequence